ivotron/popper2-paper/paper.md

 The `verify` step verifies the downloaded archives against precomputed checksums.
 The `train` step then starts training the model on this downloaded dataset and records the duration of the training.
 The download and train steps use a Keras docker image and the verify step uses a lightweight alpine image.
-Although a single docker image can be used in all the steps of a workflow, we recommend using images specific to the purpose of a step otherwise it could make dependency management complex, hence defeating the purpose of containers.
+Although a single Docker image can be used in all the steps of a workflow, we recommend using images specific to the purpose of a step otherwise it could make dependency management complex, hence defeating the purpose of containers.

 The general paradigm for building reproducible workflows with Popper usually consists of the following steps:
 1. Thinking of the logical steps of the workflow.
 2. Finding the relevant software packages required for the implementation of these steps.
   a.
 Finding images containing the required software from remote image registries like DockerHub, Quay.io, Google Container Registry, etc.
   b.
-If a prebuilt image is not available, a `Dockerfile` can be used to build an image manually which is a file containing specifications for building docker images.
+If a prebuilt image is not available, a `Dockerfile` can be used to build an image manually which is a file containing specifications for building Docker images.
 3. Running the workflow and refining it.

 ### Workflow execution on the local machine